JordanCH05/History_Of_Brunel/README.md

 * Videos Section
     * Includes two embedded Youtube videos
-    * The first video has a simple explanation of Brunel's acheivements from BBC Teach in order to give the user a basic idea of who Brunel was
+    * The first video has a simple explanation of some of Brunel's achievements from BBC Teach in order to give the user a basic idea of who Brunel was
-    * The second video is a more comedic video featuring a list of stories from Brunel's life from Jack Rackam to show the user a more condensed timeline of Brunel's life and display his amazing engineering feats and ambition
+    * The second video is a more detailed video about Brunel creating the Great Western Railway and Box Tunnel, also from BBC Teach, in order to give the user a better idea of the significance of this achievment

 ![Embedded Youtube Videos](assets/images/embedded-videos.png)